cpraveen/dflo/README.md

 * Flux functions: Lax-Friedrichs, Roe, HLLC, KFVS

 ### To compile
+You have to first compile deal.II with Trilinos library, UMFPACK, threads.
+Serial versions of these libraries are sufficient since dflo is at present only serial.

 * ```cd dflo/src```
 * You must set the variable ```DEAL_II_DIR``` to your deal.II installation directory.
 It is good to set this in your bashrc file.
 * ```cmake .```